quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # IMMEDIATE_ACK Frame {#immediate-ack-frame}

-A sender can use an ACK_FREQUENCY frame to reduce the number of acknowledgements sent by a receiver, but doing so increases the likelihood that time-sensitive feedback is delayed as well.
-For example, as described in {{loss}}, delaying acknowledgements can increase the time it takes for a sender to detect packet loss.
+A sender can use an ACK_FREQUENCY frame to reduce the number of acknowledgments sent by a receiver, but doing so increases the likelihood that time-sensitive feedback is delayed as well.
+For example, as described in {{loss}}, delaying acknowledgments can increase the time it takes for a sender to detect packet loss.
 Sending an IMMEDIATE_ACK frame can help mitigate this problem.

 An IMMEDIATE_ACK frame can be useful in other situations as well.
 For example,